daidahao/Operating-System-Project/report/project1.md

 #### thread.h

 * `struct thread`
-    - `int time_slice`
+    - `unsigned time_slice`
         Records the time slice which is set to `(priority % 7) + 2` during thread initialization.

 #### thread.c

 * `thread_tick()`
     This function is called by `timer_interrupt()`, so every tick it will check the time slice of the current thread.
-If it runs out, the thread will be thrown back to the ready list, set a new priority, and yield for running other thread.
+If it runs out, the thread will be thrown back to the ready list, update a new priority, and yield for running other thread.
 *  `void thread_set_priority (int new_priority)`
     Set a new priority.